 Mazatlán is in the MDT time zone which is ....

 Carnival occurs annually and is usually in February...but always is 6 weeks before easter.
-For 2018, it will be from February 13, 2018 to February 18, 2017.
-Check out our 2017-2018 Mazatlán Events Calendar for a full list of the Carnival events that will take place!
+For 2023, it will be from Thursday February 16, 2023 to February 21, 2023.
+2023 Mazatlán Events Calendar for a full list of the Carnival events that will take place!

 Yes, as of November 2017 Uber was operating in Mazatlán.
 We used it a number of times and found the price slightly lower than for taxis/pulmonias.
 Also, you could get an Uber ride easier than a taxi if you were outside of the Golden Zone.

 The red pickup truck taxis that take large groups of people are called "aurigas" which means chariots!
 The name evolved from the horse-drawn carriages that used to operate in the Downtown/Old Town.
 If you have a group of more than 4 people you will likely have to use an auriga.
 They operate similarly to how the Pulmonia taxis operate.